amarrrrrr/Game-of-Life/README.md

 initial populaiton.

 Matlab is good language for this game development.
-Because, it literally exists on 2D board: it reduces the work of building board and with Sparse Matrix, time and space to be used gets reduced a hella ton.
+Because, it literally exists on 2D board: it cuts the work of building board and with Sparse Matrix, time and space to be used gets reduced a hella ton.

 Development in the future: